RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power_Profiling/Power_Profiling.md

 - Total average consumption: ~3.15mA over 23 seconds.
 - Beacon mode consumption: ~6.44mA.
-- Deep sleep consumption: ~179.2µA (higher than datasheet specifications, requiring register investigation).
+- Deep sleep consumption: ~179.2µA (higher than datasheet specifications).

+> Later on in this page, We figured out why it was so high.

 #### Scan Low Power Mode